alkabal/PSNG_V3/README.md

 - You need to place manually the Touch device on the good Z height for all XY probing

-- The x_max y_max axis is changed automatically using your tool_setter y position for take it in a safe area
+- The x_max y_max axis is changed automatically using your tool_setter XY position for take it in a safe area

 - The z_min axis is changed automatically using tool length from tooltable for prevent colision

+-TODO : when you une some function using self.ocode() the DRO is not updated

+-TODO : if you change two value putpref save only the last value

 ## Exemple positioning your tool setter in a Y protected area